zyrgit/cs424/README.md

 ## 7. Additional configurations.

-On RPi, run `sudo dpkg­-reconfigure tzdata` ​to set the timezone (US/Central).
+On RPi, run `sudo dpkg-reconfigure tzdata` ​to set the timezone (US/Central).
-Run ​`sudo apt­-get install ntp` to install network time protocol for synchronization.
+Run ​`sudo apt-get install ntp` to install network time protocol for synchronization.

 Install VNC:
 For remote access, so far we have connected to and controlled the Pi through ​ssh​.
 Sometimes we need to access the Raspberry Pi desktop GUI.
 You can install VNC for this purpose.
 Follow https://www.raspberrypi.org/documentation/remote­access/vnc/​ to install vnc.